thomaspeklak/node-wiki/README.md

 The master branch represents the latest unstable version.
 As of this writing 0.2 is stable and 0.3 is unstable.

+##Contributing

+Fork the project and send me a pull request.
+As long as it is aligned with node-wikis philosophy it will be merged in.

+###Tests

+The main goal for the next stable release (v0.4.0) is a solid test base.
+To run the tests fire up `npm test`.

 ##What to expect next?

 Take a look at the [issue list](https://github.com/thomaspeklak/node-wiki/issues?labels=enhancement&state=open)

 Anything you are missing?
 File an [issue](https://github.com/thomaspeklak/node-wiki/issues) or send a pull request.

-##Contributing

-Fork the project and send me a pull request.
-As long as it is aligned with node-wikis philosophy it will be merged in.